Anna Mae Aquash: Richard Marshall

 In August 2008, a federal grand jury indicted Vine Richard "Dick" Marshall with aiding and abetting the murder.
 Marshall was a bodyguard for Russell Means at the time of Aquash's murder.
 It was alleged that Graham, Looking Cloud, and Theda Nelson Clarke had taken Aquash to Marshall's house, where they held her, then took her to be executed in a far corner of the reservation.
 Marshall's wife, Cleo Gates, testified to this at Looking Cloud's trial.
 Marshall is alleged to have provided the murder weapon to Graham and Looking Cloud.
 Marshall was imprisoned in 1976 after being convicted in the 1975 shooting death of a man.
 He was paroled from prison in 2000.
-He was acquitted of the charge of conspiracy to murder Anna Mae.
+He was acquitted of the charge of conspiracy to murder Aquash.

 State trial for Graham and Rios

-In September 2009, Graham and Thelma Rios, a Lakota advocate in Rapid City, were charged by the State Court of South Dakota with the kidnapping, rape and murder of Anna Mae.
+In September 2009, Graham and Thelma Rios, a Lakota advocate in Rapid City, were charged by the State Court of South Dakota with the kidnapping, rape and murder of Aquash.
 The case against the defendants continued through much of 2010.